microsoft/WindowsAppSDK/docs/roadmap.md

 ### Unpackaged Desktop Apps

-As an [unpackaged](https://docs.microsoft.com/windows/apps/windows-app-sdk/deploy-unpackaged-apps) desktop app (WinUI 3, WPF, WinForms, Win32, or console, not using [MSIX](https://docs.microsoft.com/windows/msix/overview)), here's what and when you (tentatively) can expect from the Windows App SDK!
+As an [unpackaged](https://docs.microsoft.com/windows/apps/windows-app-sdk/deploy-unpackaged-apps) desktop app (WinUI 3, WPF, WinForms, Win32, or console, not using [MSIX](https://docs.microsoft.com/windows/msix/overview)), here's what you (tentatively) can expect from the Windows App SDK!

 🌟 |    0.8    |       1.0 (Q4 2021)     |   Future release
 -- | ---------------------------------- | ------------------------------ | ------------------------------- |